 HELL AND BACK AGAIN

 Director Danfung Dennis follows Sergeant Nathan Harris of Echo Company Second Platoon both in war and peace.
 We're told that shortly before he is to return to America he was hit and was seriously wounded.
 Once home, Sgt.
 Harris and his wife Ashley go through their lives as well as they can: their lives revolving around medical appointments and medication fro Sgt.
 Harris.
-He, however, not only has the physical injuries (he is unable to walk without assistance of some kind), but he also deals with his mental health.
+He, however, not only has the physical injuries (he is unable to walk without assistance of some kind), but also mental health issues.

 In between seeing how Sgt. and Mrs. Harris try to deal with his injuries, Hell and Back Again intercut scenes of his time in Afghanistan, both in the midst of the fighting and of him and his troops dealing with the Afghan people.
 The battle scenes appear to be a mirror to Harris' internal and external struggles to put his life together the best way he can.

 We see this when we see him and the other troops in Afghanistan.
-The soldiers appear to be genuinely interested in making life better for the Afghan civilian population (at one point, Harris himself reflects on how we went into Afghanistan to do good), and the troops also are shown to be doing their duty and being professional about it (although one of them does express frustration to an Afghan about how the villager appears to be lying about information about the Taliban in the area).
+The soldiers appear to be genuinely interested in making life better for the Afghan civilian population; at one point, Harris himself reflects on how we went into Afghanistan to do good, and the troops also are shown to be doing their duty and being professional about it.

 The war footage is shot so well it really comes as close to a 'you-are-there' style as those of us who will probably never see war ourselves will come.
 Dennis also manages to never shortchange the war footage with that of the homefront, nor does it appear to be gratuitous or distracting.
 Both his struggles to stay alive in Afghanistan and in the United States are blended remarkably well.

-I know people who opposed the Iraq Intervention, who served in Iraq, and those who fully support the action.
-The same goes for the Afghan campaign.
 Hell and Back Again doesn't touch on the rightness or wrongness of the military campaigns.
 This is a good thing, because the focus should be on those who fought there, who died there, and who came back from there.
-The position of the viewer is irrelevant so far as that Hell and Back Again is neither a pro or anti-Afghan Intervention documentary.
-It doesn't go into what the Taliban did or what the American-led troops did or did not do.
+The position of the viewer is irrelevant so far as that Hell and Back Again is neither a pro or anti-war documentary.